This Guide Memo covers approval procedures and policies for naming Stanford University facilities and land features.

 a.
 New Facilities and Land Features

-Names proposed for Stanford University facilities and land features require the review of the Office of Development and Land, Buildings and Real Estate (LBRE)/ University Architect/Campus Planning and Design (UA/CPD) for possible conflicts and other University-wide implications before submission to the President for approval.
+Names proposed for Stanford University facilities and land features require the review of the Office of Development, Land, Buildings and Real Estate (LBRE)/University Architect/Campus Planning and Design (UA/CPD), and the Office of Campus Engagement for possible conflicts and other University-wide implications before submission to the President for approval.
 Facilities and land features covered by this requirement include: buildings and the components of buildings (classrooms, laboratories, auditoria, conference and seminar rooms); ornamental structures; streets; fountains; courts; plazas; gardens; etc.

 a.
 Names of Faculty and Staff